-apt4Maths: Set of 10 PowerPoint Presentations on Types of Number & Sequences for GCSE (and Key Stage 3) Mathematics
+apt4Maths: Set of 10 PowerPoint Presentations (Relating to Number AND Algebra) on Types of Number and Sequences for GCSE (and Key Stage 3) Mathematics

 If you are a school/college and would like to place an order and be INVOICED later, please email firstname.lastname@example.org.

 This set of 10 PowerPoint Presentations, written by a highly experienced teacher (of 25+ years), senior examiner and reviser for Maths and Stats examinations, are designed for use by:

 - any teacher – not necessarily a maths specialist – as part of their own delivery of lessons.